Fancy Tea Sandwiches: Tarragon Chicken Salad and More

 - ¾ cup mayonnaise

-- 2 Tbsp fresh tarragon leaves finely chopped
+- 2 tablespoon fresh tarragon leaves finely chopped

 - Remove the skin from the chicken and discard (Ideally in your stomach!).
 Pick all of the meat off the chicken, chop into small, uniform pieces and place in a large bowl.